rreezN/dtu_mlopsproject/reports/README.md

 >
 > Answer:

 Yes DVC was used to manage the data.
 Since the data used in this project is 224x224 images and there are approximately 20.000 of them, the resulting data files take up several Gbs of space.
 Therefore, sharing the data between members of the group and controlling that it is consistent for all members would be extremely cumbersome without DVC.
-With DVC retrieving the data was a matter of writing “dvc pull” and waiting a few minutes.
+With DVC retrieving the data was a matter of writing `dvc pull` and waiting a few minutes.
 It also is essential for ensuring reproducibility.
 If a new user joins the project, the user can be certain that the data retrieved is exactly as it should be.

 ### Question 11